opendp/opendp/docs/source/contributing/contribution-process.rst

 and it may not be obvious at first what the best course is.
 Rather than merging those prerequisite PRs straight to ``main`` we'll stack other PRs on them, and those later PRs can test whether we made the right choices at the beginning.
-Industry contributors are also using their own forks of OpenDP in production, and this in-the-field experience leads to improvements in PRs, but it will take some time to integrate their contributions.
+Use-case partners are also using their own forks of OpenDP in production, and this in-the-field experience leads to improvements in PRs, but it will take some time to integrate their contributions.
 Finally, we use `graphite <https://graphite.dev/>`_, which makes it easier to handle PR stacks.